emilwalsted/respmech/README.md

 The code is tested with Python 3.6+.
 If you don't have Python installed, I would recommend you to download and install the free [Anaconda](https://www.anaconda.com/distribution/) – An all-inclusive package for scientists that contains everything you need.
 I prefer running/editing with Spyder (choose from the Anaconda main menu).

 # Usage
+The file **respmech.py** contains the actual analysis code.
+You would then create another Python file for each setting/project which contains the analysis settings for that particular project (i.e. points to input files etc.)

-Start by making a copy of the example file 'example.py' and modify to reflect your setup and analysis.
+To get started, make a copy of the example file **example.py** and modify to reflect your setup and analysis (see below).

 ## Input data
 Currently, supported input formats are: MATLAB, Excel and CSV.
-You can extend this yourself by modifying the 'load()' function in respmech.py.
+You can extend this yourself by modifying the _load()_ function in **respmech.py**.

 First, you need to modify the path below to point to **respmech.py**.
 This is to ensure that you are in control of exactly which version of the analysis code you use.